 Unless treated with fire-retardants cellulose can be flammable, and should not be used around open flames (Philpot, 1970).

 Spray Polyurethane Foam

-Spray Polyurethane Foam (SPF) has been used as an insulating material in new construction for many years.
-However, a new emphasis for retrofitting older buildings to conserve energy has increased the use of SPF at least 60% in the past 5 years.
+Spray Polyurethane Foam (SPF) is used as an insulating material in new construction and when retrofitting older buildings.
 Employers need to ensure that SPF application is carried out in a safe manner to protect workers.
 SPF contains Isocyanates, which have been reported to be the leading attributable chemical cause of work-related asthma (WRA) (NIOSH, 2004).

 OSHA has identified these unique hazards associated with SPF:

 Polystyrene is used as a spray-on application similar to SPF installations.
 Styrene may be generated during the installation process.
 Styrene has been shown to cause several health effects when inhaled.
 These include respiratory irritation, and neurological effects.
 Employers need to provide adequate respiratory protection and protective equipment similar to SPF installation when using this spray-on application (29 CFR 1910.1000 Subpart Z; 29 CFR 1926.55 Appendix A – Air contaminants; EPA IRIS).